goatonabicycle/Rhymey/README.md

 # Rhymey

-The easiest and best way of getting words that rhyme with the word you double clicked on!
+Double click on any words and you'll see various useful words for all your poetry needs

-This is a silly side project that I find useful for my own purposes.
 Any suggestions are super welcome.

 Link: https://chrome.google.com/webstore/detail/rhymey/fbkmdcolngnmmhmdkhngfmdmeofipahp?hl=en